Tim Bentinck: Career

 On stage, after many London fringe theatre appearances, Bentinck starred as the Pirate King in The Pirates of Penzance at the Theatre Royal, Drury Lane in 1982, as Captain Brice in Arcadia at the Theatre Royal, Haymarket, and as Hubert Laurie in Night Must Fall, also at the Haymarket.
 Bentinck toured a one-man show, Love Your Chocolates, – a mixture of stories, comedy songs and multi-media, and played Frank in Educating Rita at the Watermill Theatre, Newbury, Berkshire, in 2009.

 Bentinck regularly writes travel articles for The Mail on Sunday and his book, Avant Garde A Clue, co-written with Albert Welling, is published on Kindle.
 In March 2015, his children's book, Colin The Campervan, was published by FBS Publishing.

 Bentinck's autobiography Being David Archer – And Other Unusual Ways of Earning a Living was published by Constable in 2017.

 Bentinck has made many guest appearances in Big Finish audio dramas, including audio productions based on Doctor Who, Torchwood, Blake's 7 and Space 1999.
 He has also narrated over sixty audiobooks.

 In the 2018 Queen's Birthday Honours, he was appointed Member of the Order of the British Empire (MBE) for services to drama.

 Bentinck is also an inventor with several patents to his name, as well as a programmer/web site designer, musician and writer.

+Filmography

 Television

 Bentinck's roles on television include: